ryan4yin/nix-config/README.md

 This repository is home to the nix code that builds my systems:

 1. NixOS Desktops: NixOS with home-manager, i3, hyprland, agenix, etc.
-2. macOS Desktops: nix-darwin with home-manager, zsh, kitty, etc. Share the same home-manager configuration with NixOS Desktops.
+2. macOS Desktops: nix-darwin with home-manager, share the same home-manager configuration with NixOS Desktops.
-3. NixOS Servers: virtual machines running on Proxmox, with various services, such as homepage, prometheus, grafana, etc.
+3. NixOS Servers: virtual machines running on Proxmox, with various services, such as kubernetes, homepage, prometheus, grafana, etc.

 See [./hosts](./hosts) for details of each host.